Measuring social impact in public procurement: SPPN 10/2020

 8. Meaningful social impact is realised when communities are involved in the process.
 As part of early engagement, the Place Principle is an enabler that helps partners and local communities unlock the National Performance Framework and make it applicable to where and how they live and work.
 The Place Principle is not prescriptive; rather, it actively encourages and enables local flexibility in responding to issues and circumstances in different places.

 9. There are a range of drivers to encourage public bodies to be attuned to their communities and the people they serve.
 Engaging with communities to understand local priorities should allow public bodies to achieve targeted social outcomes through their procurement.
 Examples of how public procurement has been used to deliver social impact in communities are available at Annex B.

 10. Fair Work focuses on the positive working practices that can be delivered through the contract, and can be used as a vehicle to provide meaningful social impact beyond the workplace, in communities and the wider economy.
-Statutory Guidance requires public bodies to consider how to address fair work practices in public contracts, and to support the practical application of this Best Practice Guidance and a Toolkit were published.
+Statutory Guidance requires public bodies to consider how to address fair work practices in public contracts, and to support the practical application of this Fair work procurement guidance was published.

 11. As part of a procurement process, a public body can include a reference to Fair Work First which asks bidders to describe how in performing the contract they will demonstrate: